EnterpriseDB/repmgr/README.md

     [2016-01-07 17:21:28] [NOTICE] you can now start your PostgreSQL server [2016-01-07 17:21:28] [HINT] for example : pg_ctl -D /path/to/node2/data/ start

-This will clone the PostgreSQL data directory files from the master using PostgreSQL's pg_basebackup utility.
-A `recovery.conf` file containing the correct parameters to start streaming from the master server will be created automatically, and unless otherwise the `postgresql.conf` and `pg_hba.conf` files will be copied.
+This will clone the PostgreSQL data directory files from the master at repmgr_node1 using PostgreSQL's pg_basebackup utility.
+A `recovery.conf` file containing the correct parameters to start streaming from this master server will be created automatically, and unless otherwise the `postgresql.conf` and `pg_hba.conf` files will be copied from the master.

 Make any adjustments to the PostgreSQL configuration files now, then start the standby server.